 Get help from family, friends, and carers

-Benefits to Doctors
+Benefits to Health Professionals

 Quickly be updated and stay informed, for your peers, patients, and personal brand

-How do we empower health providers, to deliver the best of their expertise, care, and advice - and then tell patients there are options between visits that might be of benefit.
+How do we empower health providers, to deliver the best of their expertise, care, and advice - and then tell patients there are options between visits that might be of benefit?

 At home is where we manage health conditions, take medication (50% don't take it as prescribed), fall (60% over 65's will do this), where cardiac arrests occur (90%), where people wander (70% of dementia suffers and those with memory loss), carers visit and symptoms occur that we will try to capture or remember to share with our health professionals to improve insights and diagnosis.